hlenganeindustries-alt/Propfirm-trackrecord/README.md

 I started trading at **15 years old**.
 I'm 22 now.
 That's 7 years of charts, losses, breakthroughs, and everything in between.
 For years it didn't click.
 I blew accounts, doubted myself, and questioned everything.
 There were nights I stayed up until 3am studying price action, mornings I was back at the screen before sunrise, weekends that didn't feel like weekends.
 I gave this everything I had, even when I had nothing to show for it.

 It's only in the **last 2.5 years** that it started to come together.
 Not because I found some secret — but because I put in the time, took the losses seriously, and refused to quit.
-I'm entirely **self-taught** — no mentor, no paid course, no shortcut.
-Just YouTube videos, screen time, and the brutal but honest feedback of losing real money.
-Every lesson this market taught me, it charged me for.
-And I paid every bill.
+I'm entirely **self-taught** .
+Just YouTube videos, screen time, and the brutal but honest feedback from  losing.
+I have learnt alot and I will continue to learn

 This repository is the honest record of that journey.
 The drawdowns are real.
 The mistakes are real.
 But so is the growth. 📊